Perlkonig/grav-plugin-fortune/README.md

 {{ fortune }}
 ```

-You'll want `never_cache_twig` set to true if you want the quote to continually change.
+If you use it in a page, you'll want `never_cache_twig` set to true if you want the quote to continually change.
 Otherwise the quote will get cached and not change.

 If you have any problems, let me know!